jakebellacera/scenery.js/README.md

 ### What's going on here?

-First, we're initalizing a scene by looking for an element that is declaring itself as a scenery with the `data-scenery` attribute.
+First, we're initalizing a scene by looking for an element that has an `id` of `main`.
 From there, scenery.js stores the scenery's scenes into memory by looking for child elements that are associating themselves with scenes.
 Finally, the `begin()` method  begins the animation sequence by playing each scene in order and applies the CSS included in the `data-scenery-animate-out` attribute when it's that element's turn to animate.

 After a scene has been sequenced and another scene is queued to play, Scenery delays for as many miliseconds that are specified in